BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/README.md

 ## Updating pages

-* Edit markdown files directly in [Gitlab](https://kwvmxgit.ad.nerc.ac.uk/apis/api-guidance-docs/tree/master/docs) or click the 'Edit on Gitlab' button on any page and it will take you the right file.
+* Edit markdown files directly in [Gitlab](https://kwvmxgit.ad.nerc.ac.uk/apis/api-guidance-docs/tree/master/docs) or click the 'Edit on Gitlab' button on any page and it will take you the right file
-* Make your changes and commit (or submit a merge request for somebody else to review).
+* Make your changes and commit (or submit a merge request for somebody else to review)
-* Once the changes merge into master it will be deployed on [gitlab pages](http://apis.glpages.ad.nerc.ac.uk/api-guidance-docs)
+* Once the changes merge into master, the project will be deployed on [gitlab pages](http://apis.glpages.ad.nerc.ac.uk/api-guidance-docs)

 ![Edit on gitlab](https://i.ibb.co/9hgk9kY/edit-on-gitlab.png)